Jake Guzik: In television

 Jake Guzik is a major figure in the 1959 television show The Untouchables, wherein he is portrayed by Nehemiah Persoff.
 Guzik was introduced in the two-hour pilot, in which he was portrayed by Bern Hoffman, and returned in the first episode as the brains behind the Chicago Outfit after Al Capone's conviction.
 He ultimately appeared in three episodes, portrayed by Persoff in all three.

+In the film The St. Valentine’s Day Massacre (1967) he is portrayed by Joe Turkel, and by Peter Maloney in Capone (1975).
 Jake Guzik appears in the HBO show Boardwalk Empire, wherein he is portrayed by Joe Caniano.
 His incident with Joe Howard was dramatized in an episode.